bertelmonster2k/photoncloud.github.com/_posts/Getting Started/1900-11-11-Introduction_Cloud.md

 ## Overview

-<strong>Photon Cloud</strong> is a fully managed service run by the experts of Exit
+&nbsp;<strong>Photon Cloud</strong> is a fully managed service run by the experts of Exit Games.
-Games.
 You can completely concentrate on your application client while hosting, server operations and scaling is all taken care of in the Photon Cloud.